 A soft credit inquiry occurs when a company takes a look at your credit but doesn’t perform a hard inquiry.
 Soft inquiries happen all of the time, most without your knowledge.
 This is because the banks you have a relationship with want to make sure that you are maintaining your credit responsibly.

-Banks know that even if you’re performing fine with them, you could be having trouble elsewhere.
+Banks know that you could have trouble elsewhere even if you’re performing fine with them.
 They don’t want to be the last one to find out you just lost your job, are getting divorced, or have any other reason why you may be having financial issues.
 It would leave them with a debt they cannot collect.

 When you speak with your bank and request a credit limit increase, some banks will perform a soft inquiry as a courtesy to review your request.
 Before asking for the increase, confirm with the company representative whether it will be a hard inquiry or a soft inquiry.
 If they don’t know or seem unsure of the answer, ask them to verify with their supervisor.